nhsconnect/gpconnect/pages/access_documents/access_documents_use_case_get_the_fhir_capability_statement.md

 - **SHALL** return a `200` **OK** HTTP status code on successful retrieval of the capability statement
 - **SHALL** return a capability statement which conforms to the standard [FHIR CapabilityStatement](http://hl7.org/fhir/STU3/capabilitystatement.html)

-An example GP Connect capability statement is shown below ready for customisation and embedding into GP Connect Access Document assured provider systems.
-Providers should use this capability statement as a base for their own capability statement, replacing the element in square brackets (`[` & `]`) with specific information of their implementation.
+An example Access Document capability statement is shown below ready for customisation and embedding into assured provider systems.
+Providers should use this capability statement as a base for their own Access Document capability statement, replacing the element in square brackets (`[` & `]`) with specific information of their implementation.
 The main version at the top of the CapabilityStatement should represent the GP Connect API specification version that the Access Document FHIR server implements.

 ```json
 {